Documentation

 # → Deliveries shows any failed attempts

-Every event you accept is searchable in ClickHouse for 30 days, including the raw payload and headers.
+Every event you accept is queryable in ClickHouse for 30 days, including headers and query params.
+Raw payloads are kept in R2 for 30 days.

-Prefer the CLI? axel auth login, axel sources create, then axel listen or point your webhook producer at the ingest URL shown in the dashboard.
+Prefer the CLI?
+Create a source in the dashboard, then axel auth login and axel listen --source <source_id> --forward-to <url>, or point your webhook producer at the ingest URL shown in the dashboard.

 Sources